The ELMS 4 Hours of Monza opens two weekends of Endurance races in the Temple of Speed

 The most important endurance races for cars

-Among the endurance competitions of the past, there are some that have really made the history of motoring, such as the Mille Miglia (which now only exists in the form of historical re-enactment) or the Targa Florio (the oldest, today it has become a rally). .
-Among the races that are still held, however, one cannot fail to mention the 24 Hours of Le Mans , which is also a stage of the World Endurance Championship (WEC) .
+Among the endurance competitions of the past, there are some that have truly made the history of motor racing, such as the Mille Miglia (which now exists only in the form of a historical re-enactment) or the Targa Florio (the oldest, today become a rally).
+Among the races that are still held, however, we cannot fail to mention the 24 Hours of Le Mans , which is also a stage of the World Endurance Championship (WEC) .
 The latter is today the international competition par excellence in the sector.
-Since 2012, it has been managed by FIA and includes 6 races (which also include the 6 Hours of Monza and the famous 6 Hours of Spa ), open to cars Sport Prototypes (LMP1 and LMP2) e Gran Turismo (GTE-Pro and GTE-Am), to which the very powerful have been added from 2021 Hypercar .
-Other endurance races of international standing are the 24 Hours of Nurburgring in Germany, the 12 Hours of Bathurst in Australia, the 24 Hours of Daytona and the Petit Le Mans in the United States .
+Since 2012, it has been managed by the FIA and includes 6 races (which also include the 6 Hours of Monza and the famous 6 Hours of Spa ), open to Sports Prototype cars (LMP1 and LMP2) and Gran Turismo cars (GTE-Pro and GTE-Am), to which the very powerful Hypercars have been added since 2021.
+Other internationally renowned endurance races include the Nurburgring 24 Hours in Germany, the Bathurst 12 Hours in Australia, the Daytona 24 Hours and the Petit Le Mans in the United States .

 Buy tickets for the 6 Hours of Monza